jamesjnadeau/npm/doc/misc/npm-config.md

 If false, never shows colors.
 If `"always"` then always shows colors.
 If true, then only prints color codes for tty file descriptors.

+### conn-limit

+* Default: null
+* Type: Number

+If null or not set, no connection limits are imposed.
+Set to a number to impose a limit on the number of connections npm will have open at any one time.
+This is useful when you have routing or proxy conflicts that are getting crushed by npms liberal use of open connections in the name of speed.

 ### depth

 * Default: Infinity